genid/Yleaf/README.md

 For a more comprehensive manual please have a look at the [yleaf_manual](yleaf_manual.pdf).

-If you have a bug to report or a question about installation consider sending an email to b.vanwersch at erasmusmc.nl or create an issue on GitHub.
+If you have a bug to report or a question about installation consider sending an email to a.ralf at erasmusmc.nl or create an issue on GitHub.

 ### References and Supporting Information